soki-sama/phtechassessment/README.md

 1.- Open the PropellerHeadTechAssessment.sln file on Visual Studio 2022
 2.- Verify the Propeller.API is set to run as Startup project
 3.- Press F5

 4.- Be amazed :)

 ## How to Test
 In the code base you can find a Folder named "Postman", here you will find sample calls for all endpoints and it's usage.
 Import the PropellerH.postman_collection file into PostMan.
 Variables can be used to setup the Auth Tokens across the calls, just remember 3 roles exist, so make sure to use the proper authorization

 You can also open the PropellerHeadTechAssessment.Tests.sln solution file on Visual Studio and build.
 This will generate a set of tests to be run from the Test Explorer.
 It is suggested you install the SpecFlow extension to debug and inspect the Gherkin code easier.

+Make sure you specify the proper path for BASEAPIURL to your local instance on the specflow.json configuration file,

 ## API Documentation